Fatmangh/Flicker-Android-App/README.md

 # Project 2 - *Flicker App*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Flicker App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Arafat Mohammed**